 He becomes our mentor, teacher, and a dependable lifeline that rescues us from stormy waters.

 We live in His protection and rest, comfort, and joy.
-This world may be topsy-turvy right now, and upheaval seems to be everywhere.
-But abiding in Him brings a peace that the world cannot comprehend.
-For us, it is real and attainable.
+This world may be topsy-turvy and upheaval seems to be everywhere.

 The longer we abide in Christ, the more we become like Him.
-We become transformed, made new, and our character shows the fruits of the Spirit.
+We become transformed, made new, and our character shows the fruit of the Spirit.
 We show our world what abiding in Christ looks like.

 He gifts us with His power and strength when we spend time in His presence.
 We can stand strong and confident in any situation or trial.